Schedule Now Pay Bill

 Poor diet, lack of exercise and certain lifestyle factors can affect blood pressure pattern, including:

-• Not taking medications for blood pressure or sleep apnea as directed, or ineffective treatment
+• Not taking medicines for blood pressure or sleep apnea as directed, or ineffective treatment.

-Your health care provider can tell you if an irregular daily blood pressure pattern needs treatment.
-Sometimes, a person's blood pressure rises simply when seeing a care provider.
+Your healthcare professional can tell you if an irregular daily blood pressure pattern needs treatment.
+Sometimes, a person's blood pressure rises simply when seeing a healthcare professional.
 This is called whitecoat hypertension.